StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ### Handling gas target changes

-When a block is produced which modifies $T$, both the consensus thread and the execution thread will update to the modified $T$ after their own processing of the block.
+When a block is produced which modifies $T$, both the consensus thread and the execution thread will update to the modified $T$ after their own handling of the block.

 For example, restrictions of the queue size MUST be calculated based on the parent block's $T$.